Westcroft School has accommodation for 180 pupils with complex cognitive educational needs.

 All teaching is carried out by staff who are experienced in teaching children with learning difficulties, subjects specialists work across the whole school.
 We have a full time Speech, Language and Communication Technician along with a full time Behaviour Mentor who work with individuals or groups and provide staff support as required.
 Staff are kept up to date with training through the school CPD programme, outside agencies or training course providers.

 At the start of each academic year, staff use previous knowledge of the child to begin baseline assessment.
-Within the first 6 weeks an Individual Learning Plan (ILP) is drawn up which is a direct result of an evidence gathering exercise, it is then shared with parents.
-These ILPs are monitored and revised termly.
+Within the first 6 weeks an Individual Education Plan (IEP) is drawn up which is a direct result of an evidence gathering exercise, it is then shared with parents.
+These IEPs are monitored and revised termly.

 Approaches to Teaching

 Teachers are encouraged to take a practical, active and creative approach to teaching.
 Where different approaches are needed this will form part of the pupil’s IEP.